Materials-Consortia/OPTIMADE/optimade.rst

   - :field:`dimension_name`: String.
     The dimension name of the corresponding array axis.

-  If the request specifies the :query-param:`property_slices` query parameter for any of the array axes of this array property the following key MUST be present, otherwise the key MUST be omitted or equal to :val:`null`:
+  If the request specifies the :query-param:`property_slices` query parameter for any of the array axes of this array property the following key MUST be present.
+However, if that query parameter is not specified, the key MUST either be omitted or set equal to :val:`null`:

   - :field:`requested_slice`: Dictionary.
     A field that describes the requested slice that was provided via the query parameter :query-param:`property_slices`.